chungchi300/chungchi300.github.io/source/_posts/front-end/how-to-implement-graphql.md

 - What is the graphQL api model?
 - How to describe the api and it's query ?
-- How to implement a grapthQL API server and how to implement the query?
+- How to implement a graphQL API server and how to implement the query?
 - What is the common implementation of specific api problem?

 # Relation